-Since 1995 I have had an R&M Birdy (photo right, my one).
-I bought one of the very first Birdys , and now own a current model as well.
+Since 1995 I have had an R&M Birdy (photo right, mine).
+I bought one of the very first Birdys , and now own two more.
 The point of all of these bikes was to allow some degree of portability and thus more flexible use.
 In the rather small world of folding bike enthusiasts, there is a never-ending search for the ‘gold standard’ – a bike that weighs very little, rides comfortably and fast, and folds up nicely so you can store it easily in a building, on a bus, train or in a car.

-Folders require more technological ingenuity than a ‘cumbersome’ but the big money in the cycling industry has never really supported them – folders tend to be the domain of a few eccentric shoestring designers, and also some larger companies based in China or Taiwan than have a mix of cheap and passable designs for the global market.There are some top-end models produced by these bigger companies, currently dominated by Dahon and Tern (my Dahon Jetstream SP, like the one on the left, is passable and currently ridden by my 11 year old).
-But purchasers with money to spend on a good folder (currently, let’s say US$1300 or so minimum) have been, for two decades or more, attracted by R&M’s Birdy and the Brompton.
+Folders require more technological ingenuity than a ‘cumbersome’ but the big money in the cycling industry has never really supported them – folders tend to be the domain of a few eccentric shoestring designers, and also some larger companies based in China or Taiwan than have a mix of cheap and passable designs for the global market.There are some top-end models produced by these bigger companies, currently dominated by Dahon and Tern (my Dahon Jetstream SP, like the one on the left, is passable).
+But purchasers with money to spend on a good folder (currently, let’s say US$1500 or so minimum) have been, for two decades or more, attracted by R&M’s Birdy and the Brompton.

-In my view the Birdy is a far superior machine, but it is overpriced in some countries and has lost the marketing battle with the Brompton.
+In my view the Birdy is a far superior machine, but it is overpriced in some countries and has lost the worldwide marketing battle with the Brompton.
 The debate on their relative merits has been hashed out online a fair bit, but here is my perspective.
-On quality of build, both bikes were not so great back in the 1990s when the back end and stem of a Birdy would get stress fractures in the aluminium, and so would Brompton handlebars (earlier in time).
-All this has been ironed out – current Birdys, particularly the MkIII are built to last, and with standard headsets, derailleur gears and cranks, even disc brakes, that you can source almost anywhere.
+On quality of build, both bikes were not so great back in the 1990s when the back end and stem of a Birdy would get stress fractures in the aluminium ( I broke three), and so would Brompton handlebars (earlier in time).
+All this has been ironed out – current Birdys, particularly the MkIII and titanium are built to last, and with standard headsets, derailleur gears and cranks, even disc brakes, that you can source almost anywhere.
 Brompton bits, however, are a bit more specialised since many are made in the factory and the firm does not like outsourcing more than necessary.
-In terms of gears, Birdys have far more, up to 10 speeds on the standard models and even a Rohloff option, and the standard derailleurs work well.
-Brompton relied on a narrow Sturmey Archer hub for its 3/5 speeds (5 speed gearchange not always good), then used SRam after SA went bust in 2000, now offering a mix of hub and 2 derailleur options, very inferior to the Birdy.
+Like Apple, for computers.
+In terms of gears, Birdys have far more, up to 11 speed derailleur on the standard models, which is about all you need, and even a Rohloff option, and the standard derailleurs work well.
+Brompton relied on a narrow Sturmey Archer hub for its 3/5 speeds (5 speed gearchange not always good), then used SRam after SA went bust in 2000, now offering a mix of 3 speed hub and 2 derailleur options, very inferior to the Birdy (rode such a 5 spd Brompton for a week in 2018 – hated it).
 Hub gears don’t get grime in them, but changing the back tyre is more tricky and a lot of fuss is made about getting gear ratios right on an odd 2 lever system.
 They also have 2 speed and single speed models, but nothing beats a proper gear range with the least friction.
 On suspension, always desirable on a bike with small wheels, the Birdy is the gold standard.
 The front suspension is no-dive and pretty unique; the back is similar to a Brompton.
 The Birdy wins hands down with its dual setup.
-No front suspension on a Brompton has predictable effects on rough roads.
+Having no front suspension on a Brompton has predictable effects on rough roads.
 On speed, all my trials – and others except AtoB’s downhill rolling tests- suggest the Birdy is the clear winner.
 You can put slick tyres on both which make a huge difference with small wheels, but the Birdy is light and with its gear range it pulls away uphill.
-Weight is about equal between the two, say 10.5-12.5kg on average, and both have titanium options and so-on that most people cannot afford.
-The Brompton is made of steel, the Birdy aluminium.
+Weight is about equal between the two, say 10.5-12.5kg on average, and both have or will have titanium options and so-on that most people cannot afford.
+Both can go down to 7-8kg if you have money.
+The Brompton is made of steel, the Birdy aluminium (and titanium versions of both, very expensive).
 On luggage, the Brompton is better – it has a special bag.
 You can adapt those to a Birdy or get panniers front or rear, but most will not bother and just use a rucksack.
 On folding up, the Brompton is better (smaller) although not necessarily quicker – I can fold both in the same number of seconds.
 On the Birdy you have to get the gears and pedal in the right places before starting, and the package is bigger (MkIIIs are smaller than before).

 My summation is that if you want to go fast in a city or a rural environment, buy a Birdy.
-You can go for kms before you get tired and the engineering is fantastic, especially if you are tall.
+You can go for kilometres before you get tired and the engineering is fantastic, especially if you are tall.
 The handlebars adjust up and down on a Birdy – not on a Brompton.
-The disadvantage is the folded package size, the creaks you often get from the suspension, and needing to tighten things up if you are heavy like me.
+The disadvantage is the folded package size, the creaks you often get from the suspension on older models, and needing to tighten things up frequently if you are heavy like me.
 I think the Birdy is undersold.
 It is not in enough shops.
-It could be that the company needs to innovate its supply chain and list of models, but it looks like they do release attractive new variants.
-A major supplier in the US, NYCEwheels, pulled out from stocking Birdys and nthenow promoted only its Bromptons.
+It could be that the company needs to innovate its supply chain and list of models, but it looks like they do keep releasing attractive new variants.
+A major supplier in the US, NYCEwheels, pulled out from stocking Birdys and then promoted only its Bromptons.
 The change in language when this has happened in 2014 is interesting, and perhaps this is replicated elsewhere.
-Initially they promoted and sold both machines, and branded the Birdy as an excellent deluxe option (see the comparative review here).
-Then it is all about the Brompton [until in 2016 the Birdy came back and the language changed!]
-A similar thing happened in Australia with St. Kilda cycles and also Cheeky Transport in Sydney, but now St.Kilda are also selling Birdys again.
+Initially they promoted and sold both machines, and branded the Birdy as an excellent deluxe option , saying “If you want high performance in a compact folder, the Birdy folding bike is the best choice” (see their archived comparative review here).
+Then it is was about the Brompton [until in 2016 the Birdy came back and the language changed, but stocking Birdys did not last long!].
+A similar thing happened in Australia with St. Kilda cycles and also the defunct Cheeky Cycles in Sydney, but now St.Kilda in Melbourne are also selling Birdys again.
 Velo Cycles in Melbourne say that if they stocked Birdys they would sell only 1-2 a year – but their 3 speed Bromptons are now up at AU$2000.
-For less than that you can get a 9 speed Birdy at St.Kilda Cycles across town- I have one of those -customers would better to try both.
+For less than that you could get a 9 speed Birdy at St.Kilda Cycles across town when I wrote this in 2016- I have one of those -customers would do best to try both.